-As someone who hates missing an opportunity to prove as loudly as possible that love is bigger than anything, I pulled a ring box out of my purse that I had taken along ‘just in case.’
+As someone who hates missing an opportunity to prove as loudly as possible that love is more significant than anything.
+I pulled a ring box out of my purse that I had taken along ‘just in case.’
 I asked Melissa to sit on a nearby bench with me and, after spotting the ring, she repeatedly told me to stop because SHE had a ring that she wanted to give to me, first.
 I knew that everyone we were close to, including Melissa, expected her to be the one to propose – and I wanted her to know that she deserved the moment just as much as I did.

 Once she stopped saying no, she finally said yes – and it was the best moment of my life.
 When we got home the next day, she hurried me into our bedroom, got down on one knee, and gave me a ring she had been trying to save for the perfect moment.
 We later found out that our custom-made rings had been delivered on the exact same day!

 My sister-in-law and bridesmaid, Caroline, married my brother a couple of years ago.
 She was able to find the perfect dress on a second-hand website.
 I had a Pinterest board of ideas, and the vision of what I wanted was pretty clear and quite specific.
 Knowing that it was a style that I likely wouldn’t be able to afford brand new.
 I took to the used sites and was able to find the very dress I had in mind, by BHLDN – who was my top favorite!
 The measurements were mine, exactly, and it couldn’t have fit more perfectly.